jostly/specd/README.md

 		;
 	}

-To automatically run the tests with reporting, compile with version /specrunner/:
+Run the unit tests:

-	dmd /source/ -unittest -version=specrunner
+	dmd /source/ -unittest

-or if you're using dub, create a configuration in package.json:
+or if you're using dub:

-	"configurations": [
-		{
-			"name": "test",
-			"versions": ["specrunner"],
-			"targetType": "executable"
-		}
-	]

-Compiling with /specrunner/ will add a simple main():

-	version(specrunner) {
-		int main() {
-			return reportAllSpecs() ?
-0 : 10;
-		}
-	}

-If you prefer to activate it yourself, just call reportAllSpecs().
-It returns true if all tests succeded, false otherwise.
+	dub test

+If you want to disable specd's own test runner for some reason, define the version NoAutoSpecDRun.

 ## Specifications